saf-dmitry/taskpaper-mode/README.md

 ## Formatting Items

 In TaskPaper mode each line makes a new item.
+When you hit `RET` TaskPaper mode will auto-indent your items.
+If you don't need it, simply hit `RET` again to remove the indentation.
+This can greatly speed up your writing.

 The following commands auto-format and indent you items as you type.

 - `RET`: Create a new item with the same level as the one under cursor (`taskpaper-new-item-same-level`).